Code-Institute-Submissions/py/docs/design-thinking/personas/personas.md

 10. **Do you have any suggestions for the founder to improve this initiative?**
    Consider supporting multiple languages, not just English.
 Help those with limited funds but innovative ideas by showing interest or organizing events that reward top concepts.
 If these concepts thrive, the company could also benefit.
 Employ experts proficient in various languages.
 It's also advisable to establish a robust legal foundation, possibly by engaging lawyers, contract managers, financial managers, and the like.

-## Key Insights from Anna's Interview
+??? abstract "Key Insights from Anna's Interview"

       - Values software tailored to her needs.
       - Seeks time-saving solutions that reduce stress.
       - Prioritizes understanding software ownership vs. licensing.
       - Places a high emphasis on transparency and clear delineation of rights.
       - Desires comprehensive software development to minimize reliance on third parties.
       - Considers prompt service delivery important.
       - Shows a keen interest in advanced tech like AI & Blockchain.
       - Is not currently prioritizing the creation of her own social media platform but remains open to it based on future needs.
       - Highly values extended services (bug fixes, feature enhancements, etc.).
       - Has trust concerns, especially when dealing with unknown entities.
       - Worries about communication barriers and misunderstandings in her requirements.
       - Is cautious about unforeseen expenses and sticking to a budget.
       - Influenced by factors like popularity, user reviews, design, and overall user experience when choosing a service.
       - Values staying updated through a service's social media platform.
       - Advocates for multilingual support.
       - Emphasizes supporting those with budgetary constraints but valuable ideas.
       - Recognizes the potential of rewarding innovative concepts.
       - Stresses the importance of having a solid legal foundation and diverse expertise in the company.

 ## Persona 3: Robinson
 - **Age:** 32